 In relation to consents granted during the relevant period, initially Council were trying to address each one on a case-by-case basis.
 They also carried out a thorough review to identify the number potentially impacted and then formulate an appropriate strategy to manage potential issues with these consents.
 As a result of that work, a public announcement was made on 29 August and a plan of action implemented to assist consent holders through the issue.
 There is now a dedicated team dealing with these consents.

 Regulatory Services Director, Penny Pirrit, has said Auckland Council would be looking at changing the Unitary Plan so the overlay rules take precedence.
-However, a plan change will take until mid-to-late 2019 to complete at the earliest.
+The plan change will take until mid-to-late 2019 to complete at the earliest.

 I am dealing with local instances that have been brought to the Local Board’s attention.